Agent 23: If you don't follow the rules here then what are we?

 - The Bourne Legacy reveals that the NSA have their own batch of assassins, and implies that every American military / intelligence agency has their own collection of brainwashed killers with Treadstone and Blackbriar only being the tip of the iceberg.

-- It's more that the trope was played with, rather than subverted.
-The CIA agent was working with an Army general and a mercenary to steal plates that could be used to print American currency, so all three are bad guys.
+- In The A-Team The CIA agent was working with an Army general and a mercenary to steal plates that could be used to print American currency.
 The general and the mercenary betrayed him, so the CIA agent used the A-Team to hunt them down.
 He only seemed like a good guy at first because each member of this conspiracy was pretending to dislike the other two.

 - The CIA in X-Men: First Class isn't exactly evil, although most of its members certainly acted like Jerkasses.